bbfrederick/rapidtide/docs/usage.rst

         #.
 Generate a new estimate of the global noise signal by:

             #.
-Aligning all of the timecourses in the data to bring the global signal into phase,
+Aligning all of the voxel timecourses to bring the global signal into phase,

             #.
 Performing a PCA analysis,

             #.
-Reconstructing each timecourse using the components accounting for 80% of the signal variance in all aligned voxel timecourses,
+Reconstructing each timecourse using the PCA components accounting for 80% of the signal variance in the aligned voxel timecourses,

             #.
-Averaging to produce a new probe regressor,
+Averaging the reconstructed timecourses to produce a new probe regressor,

             #.
 Applying an offset to the recenter the peak of the delay distribution of all voxels to zero, which should make datasets easier to compare.